 90% of the world’s visually impaired live in developing countries.
 80% of blindness in the developing world can be prevented or cured.

-In cases of avoidable blindness, the most common causes we see are cataract, glaucoma, uncorrected refractive errors and age related macular degeneration.
-In our efforts to alleviate preventable or semi-blindness among the poor, we have restored eye-sight to over 30k people across the world.
-Cataract surgery only takes a short time, but it can make a huge difference to so many lives.
-Help support our Global Vision Aid 100K Campaign.
+In cases of avoidable blindness, the most common causes we see are cataracts, glaucoma, uncorrected refractive errors, and age-related macular degeneration.
+Performing cataract surgery only takes a short time, but it can change lives for many more years to come.

 Support our cataract charity appeal and help us make a huge difference to so many people’s lives.
 Donate with Al Mustafa Welfare Trust and help support our Global Vision Aid 100K Campaign.